zmillman/paperclip-normalize/README.md

 ## What is Audio Normalization? ##

 Audio normalization is the process of adjusting the volume of a track to bring the loudness to a target level.
+This is particularly useful for making sure that all of the files that you upload are audible without the user having to adjust the volume on a track-by-track basis.

 ## Installation ##